HL7/fhir-ipa/ipa.hl7.org website/index.md

 **What hospitals or clinics allow me to access my data?**

 Many hospitals and clinics worldwide are adopting the HL7 FHIR standards, enabling them to participate in the IPA project.
-To find out if your local healthcare providers support IPA, check with them directly or visit our [official blog](https://blog.hl7.org/international-patient-access) for a list of participating institutions.
+To find out if your local healthcare providers support IPA, check with them directly or visit our [directory of participating institutions]().

 **What apps can I share my data with?**

 Numerous health apps are integrating with IPA to provide seamless data sharing capabilities.
 These apps range from personal health management tools to specialized medical applications.
-For a comprehensive list of compatible apps, visit our [official blog](https://blog.hl7.org/international-patient-access).
+For a comprehensive list of compatible apps, visit our list of [self-submitted patient apps]().

 **How is my data protected?**